imnana18/belly-button-challenge/README.md

 The project was successfully completed, and the interactive dashboard provided a comprehensive exploration of the Belly Button Biodiversity dataset.
 The app was deployed on GitHub Pages for easy access.
 For more details, refer to the [GitHub repository](https://github.com/imnana18/belly-button-challenge).

 Feel free to explore the deployed dashboard and navigate through the various visualizations to delve into the fascinating world of belly button biodiversity!

+## References

+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: [Belly Button Biodiversity Results and Data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/).